Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Are you wondering how to leave plugin and theme reviews on WordPress.org?

-WordPress is a community built around the open-source philosophy.
-Developers, designers, and marketers contribute by lending their skills and sharing their plugins/themes.
+WordPress is an open-source community.
+Developers, designers, and marketers contribute by lending their skills and sharing their plugins or themes.
+As a user, one of the ways you can contribute is by leaving reviews of products you use.

 In this article, we will talk about how and why you should leave reviews on WordPress.